 "In his office downstairs."
 Keegan raised his eyebrows at the guards.
 "No one warns him."
 One of the guards cleared his throat.
-"Um, too late.
-I, uh, thought we were about to be robbed and I phoned down to Dr. Black when you first came through the doors."
+"Too late.
+I, uh, thought we were about to be robbed.
+I phoned down to him when you first came in."
 "Let's go," Jeff said.